 TGm editor: Please update the first sentence in the following paragraph in this subclause as shown below:

-The Index Adjustment TBTT Count field is present if and only if the Index Adjustment Factor field is present and is nonzero, and is set to the number of TBTTs until a BSSID index adjustment occurs (as described in 11.1.3.8.6 (Multiple BSSID Index Adjustment Procedure)).
+The Index Adjustment TBTT Count field is present if and only if the Index Adjustment Factor field is present and carries a nonzero value.
+When present, the Index Adjustment Factor field is set to the number of TBTTs until a BSSID index adjustment occurs (as described in 11.1.3.8.6 (Multiple BSSID Index Adjustment Procedure)).

 11.1.3.8.6 Multiple BSSID Index Adjustment Procedure[4002]